citsystems/jsify/docs/_sources/intro.rst.txt

 Introduction
 =============

 The Jsify library provides a powerful suite of tools for working with JSON-like data structures in Python.
-At its core, the library introduces the `JsonObject` class, which allows for attribute-style access and dynamic manipulation of data, closely mimicking the behavior of JavaScript objects.
+At its core, the library introduces the `Object` class, which allows for attribute-style access and dynamic manipulation of data, closely mimicking the behavior of JavaScript objects.
 This makes it particularly well-suited for developers working in environments where JSON data is prevalent, such as in web development, API integrations, and data processing tasks.

 **Key Concept: Wrapping the Original Object**

-One of the key features of the `JsonObject` class is that it wraps the original Python object rather than deeply copying or transforming it.
-This means that `JsonObject` provides a dynamic interface for interacting with the data while maintaining a reference to the original object.
+One of the key features of the `Object` class is that it wraps the original Python object rather than deeply copying or transforming it.
+This means that `Object` provides a dynamic interface for interacting with the data while maintaining a reference to the original object.

 **Advantages of Wrapping the Original Object:**

-- **Performance Efficiency:** Since `JsonObject` does not create deep copies of the original data, it minimizes memory usage and processing time.
+- **Performance Efficiency:** Since `Object` does not create deep copies of the original data, it minimizes memory usage and processing time.
 This is particularly advantageous when working with large or complex data structures.

-- **Data Integrity:** By wrapping the original object, `JsonObject` ensures that changes made through the `JsonObject` interface are reflected in the original data structure and vice versa.
+- **Data Integrity:** By wrapping the original object, `Object` ensures that changes made through the `Object` interface are reflected in the original data structure and vice versa.
 This bidirectional linkage helps maintain consistency across your data.

-- **Seamless Integration:** Wrapping the original object allows for a seamless integration of `JsonObject` into existing codebases.
+- **Seamless Integration:** Wrapping the original object allows for a seamless integration of `Object` into existing codebases.
 You can easily add JSON-like behavior to existing data structures without disrupting their core functionality.

-- **Flexibility:** The approach of wrapping allows you to selectively apply `JsonObject` features only where needed, providing flexibility in how you structure and manipulate your data.
+- **Flexibility:** The approach of wrapping allows you to selectively apply `Object` features only where needed, providing flexibility in how you structure and manipulate your data.

-In addition to `JsonObject`, the library includes a range of utilities for converting between standard Python data structures (like dictionaries, lists, and tuples) and their `JsonObject` counterparts.
-This includes functions like `jsify`, which wraps native Python objects in `JsonObject` instances, and `unjsify`, which reverts them back to their original forms.
+In addition to `Object`, the library includes a range of utilities for converting between standard Python data structures (like dictionaries, lists, and tuples) and their `Object` counterparts.
+This includes functions like `jsify`, which wraps native Python objects in `Object` instances, and `unjsify`, which reverts them back to their original forms.
 The library also supports deep conversions with `deep_unjsify`, ensuring that even complex, nested data structures can be easily managed.

 Key Components:
 ---------------

-- **JsonObject Class:** The cornerstone of the library, enabling JavaScript-like interaction with Python data structures.
+- **Object Class:** The cornerstone of the library, enabling JavaScript-like interaction with Python data structures.
 It supports dynamic attribute access, automatic nesting, and enhanced functionality for handling JSON-like data.

-- **JsonDict, JsonList, JsonTuple:** Specialized subclasses of `JsonObject` tailored to work with dictionaries, lists, and tuples, respectively.
-These classes extend the functionality of `JsonObject` to provide additional methods specific to each data type.
+- **Dict, List, Tuple:** Specialized subclasses of `Object` tailored to work with dictionaries, lists, and tuples, respectively.
+These classes extend the functionality of `Object` to provide additional methods specific to each data type.

-- **jsify and unjsify Functions:** Essential utilities for converting between native Python types and `JsonObject` instances, allowing for seamless integration of JSON-like behavior in Python applications.
+- **jsify and unjsify Functions:** Essential utilities for converting between native Python types and `Object` instances, allowing for seamless integration of JSON-like behavior in Python applications.

-- **Decorators and Encoders:** The library includes decorators like `jsified_function` to automatically manage JSON data within functions, and custom JSON encoders like `JsonObjectEncoder` to handle serialization of `JsonObject` instances.
+- **Decorators and Encoders:** The library includes decorators like `jsified_function` to automatically manage JSON data within functions, and custom JSON encoders like `ObjectEncoder` to handle serialization of `Object` instances.

 - **Exception Handling:** A general-purpose `AnyError` exception is provided to facilitate robust error handling across the library’s functionalities.